Politická ekonomie - Nejnovější články

 The transition towards green and clean energy sources is the need of the day and a key target for several economies across the globe.
 Besides, emerging economies also aim to minimize fossil fuel dependence, promoting the adoption of green electricity.
 However, several obstacles, including governance, corruption and economic-related issues, are forthcoming in attaining sustainability in the context of green energy.
 This research examines seven emerging economies from 1990 to 2020.
 The study uses novel panel diagnostic assessment approaches, which validate the slope heterogeneity and cross-sectional dependence and confirm the cointegration between the...

-Does Political (De)stabilization Drive Clean Energy Transition?Articles
+Does Political (De)stabilization Drive Clean Energy Transition?Stati

 Runguo Xu, Muntasir Murshed, Wenjuan Li